versalifedrone/sbe-site/events.md

 title: Our events
 ---

+Our events are usually on [our Facebook page](https://www.facebook.com/sbeatdtu/ "Link to our Facebook page") a couple of weeks in advance.
+Here's a selection of the recurring events we tend to do every year.

 ### Reach and Discover
 A yearly symposium where life science students can network their way to the next project or student job.
 More than 30 research groups, companies and organisations were represented last year.